worms in dogs

 Do worms make dogs feel unwell?

 Yes, worms can make dogs feel unwell and present with different symptoms.
-The severity of these symptoms vary depending on the type and number of worms present, as well as the individual dog's immune response and overall health.
+The severity of these symptoms varies depending on the type and number of worms present, as well as the individual dog's immune response and overall health.

 • Nutritional deficiencies: Worms consume nutrients from the dog's body, which can lead to nutritional deficiencies.
 This can result in weight loss, poor growth (especially in puppies), and a general decline in overall health.